 There is no magic moment when children become more likely to follow directions.
 But at around 12 months, something very important happens.
-They begin to develop the ability to control their urges, change their behavior, and do what mom or dad says.
-Not all of the time, of course—but as children grow, so does their ability to stop themselves from doing something they want to do, like writing on the walls, and to do tasks that they don’t want to do, like picking up their toys.
+They begin to develop the ability to control their urges, change their behavior, and do what their mom or dad says.
+Not all of the time, of course—but as children grow, so does their ability to stop themselves from doing something they want to do, like writing on the walls, and do tasks they don’t want to do, like picking up their toys.

 What does research tell us?